zlogic/mendix-docs/content/en/docs/releasenotes/mobile/mendix-native-mobile-builder.md

 ### Release 1.0.132

-**Release date: January 07, 2025**
+**Release date: January 7, 2025**

+#### Improvements

 * Building mobile apps with App Center is deprecated and will be removed on March 2025.
-We now show the deprecation warning when could build option is enabled.
+We now show the deprecation warning when the cloud build option is enabled.

+#### Fixes

-* We've resolved an issue where remote JavaScript debugging failed in custom-built Mendix Native Developer Apps due to improper initialization of Firebase services during the build process.
-This fix ensures Firebase dependencies are only included when explicitly required by the application.
+* We have resolved an issue where remote JavaScript debugging failed in custom-built Mendix Native Developer Apps.
+This happened in cases of improper initialization of Firebase services during the build process.
+Our fix ensures Firebase dependencies are only included when explicitly required by the application.

-{{% alert color="warning" %}}Please note that this is a breaking change and a mandatory update: you must use the latest Native Template version to implement this fix, as older versions may cause errors in your application.
-Failure to update could lead to potential app instability and functionality issues.{{% /alert %}}
+{{% alert color="warning" %}}
+Please note that this is a breaking change, and thus, requires a mandatory update.
+You must use the latest Native Template version to implement this fix, as older versions may cause errors in your application.
+Failure to update could lead to potential app instability and functionality issues.
+{{% /alert %}}

 ## 2024